thlorenz/stream-viz/README.md

-# streams-viz
+# stream-viz

-Visualizes streams in the browser.
+Visualizes a stream in the browser.

 ```js
 // TODO